wlia-code/ServeShop/README.md

 - **User Profile**: Manage and update personal information and settings
 - **My Orders**: Users can track their order history and manage their purchases
 - **Contact Us Form**: Provides a simple interface for users to submit inquiries or feedback, enhancing communication and user engagement.
+- **Newsletter Signup**: Integrated in the footer on every page, this feature uses Mailchimp to manage subscriptions, offering promotions and updates via email.
 - **Testimonials**: Allows customers to share their experiences, helping others make informed decisions.
 This feature is accessible only after a customer has logged in
-- **Newsletter Signup**: Integrated in the footer on every page, this feature uses Mailchimp to manage subscriptions, offering promotions and updates via email.
 - **Product Reviews**: Post-purchase, customers can leave product ratings and reviews, aiding others in their shopping decisions and providing the shop with valuable feedback.

+### Testimonials and Reviews
+- **Testimonials**: Allows customers to share their experiences on the GN-SHOP platform.
+Testimonials require user login for submission and undergo an approval process by the admin.
+Once approved, they are displayed on the homepage to assist other customers in making informed decisions

+- **Product Reviews**: After purchasing, customers can leave reviews on the products they've bought.
+These reviews include ratings and text feedback, which are visible on the product detail pages once approved by an administrator.
+This process ensures that all feedback is genuine and helpful to others

+### Admin Panel Features
+- **Comprehensive Management Tools**: The admin panel of GN-SHOP is equipped with extensive CRUD capabilities, allowing admins to manage the entire lifecycle of products, testimonials, and reviews effectively.
+This includes the ability to:
+  - **Create**: Add new products or testimonials as needed.
+  - **Read**: View all entries and data submitted by users.
+  - **Update**: Modify existing product details or approve testimonials and reviews to ensure they meet community standards.
+  - **Delete**: Remove outdated or inappropriate content to maintain the site’s integrity and relevance

 ### Features Left to Implement